 - The computing power for a blockchain is distributed (“decentralized”) across many computer servers who all run the software (and sometimes hardware) for the blockchain ledger.
 If one server (“node”) goes down, it does not matter, hundreds more are running it live and when the faulty node come back online, it is automatically updated to the current status of the ledger.

 - Bitcoin was the first use case of blockchain technology to gain traction, with its origin transaction occurring in 2009.
 Public blockchains like Bitcoin are open and immutable (changing it is economically infeasible).

 - Blockchain industry participants use advanced cryptography, hashing algorithms, incentive mechanisms, game theory, and many other forms of blockchain technology to create applications that use the blockchain as its transaction record.

 - Increasing crowdsourcing venture capital

-- Increased transparency in both public and private institutions
+- Expanding transparency in both public and private institutions

-- Improved functionality for the Internet of Things (IoT)
+- Improving functionality (through interoperability) for the Internet of Things (IoT)

 - Improved access and accuracy of documents and record-keeping

 - A new stock-market economy based on cryptographic tokens

 How is blockchain technology affecting all of these things areas and industries?
 The basic answer is by applying its trademark features of: